jstott/breeze-kendo/README.md

 ### SPA Sample
 The SPA sample uses the Northwind db, EF, Breeze, and Durandal (all from the template - less the db and context/model classes).
 Running the SPA sample, click on the 'Details' tab - that will show the grid bound to the Northwind/Products data.
+Sorting / paging is working

+### Not Addressed
+Filter handling still needs to be added...